JCKodel/my_own_mvvm_with_dependency_injection_blackjack_and_hookers/README.md

 1) Divide your classes into business logic and infrastructure (for instance: FirebaseAuth is infrastructure).

+DETAILS: What makes sense for me: a) *models*  are classes with business logic ONLY that don't hold state at all (they have const constructors to enforce this).
+Any side effect is allowed to happen only in external dependencies, which are known to the model only by contracts (an interface (`abstract interface class` in Dart).
+I like to call those contract implementations "providers", since they provide the details of something (like database access or authentication).
+ViewModels then uses models to do a job specific suited for the view that uses it, using the models (also injected).
+View Models are mutable, because they hold state.
+That makes things simpler =)

 2) Whenever appropriate in the widget tree, use the [DependenciesBuilder] widget to initialize the infrastructure and provide it to the widget tree:

+(NOTE: `DependenciesBuilder` will add a scope in the widget tree, but you don't need to do that, since a scope (`Dependencies` class) is pure Dart (i.e.: it doesn't need Flutter to work)). `DependenciesBuilder` just makes things easier.

 ```dart
 DependenciesBuilder(